 Archive - News Article

-ERIE â€“ Dr. Maryann Anderson, superintendent of the Kane Area School District, has lost another legal battle in her six-year-old litigation involving the Millcreek Township School District near Erie.
+ERIE â Dr. Maryann Anderson, superintendent of the Kane Area School District, has issued a statement linked with a federal probe involving her previous job with the Millcreek Township School District (MTSD) near Erie.

 No one in the Kane area should go without a Thanksgiving dinner.